zbarovsky/stay-inside-frontend/README.md

 - MongoDB
 - Mongoose
 - Express
+- Bootstrap

 ## MVP
 - Users will be able to:
-    - [ ] Login/Signup
+    - [ ] Login/Signup ✅
-    - [ ] Have a personalized profile page
+    - [ ] Have a personalized profile page ✅
-    - [ ] View a homepage that displays all events
+    - [ ] View a homepage that displays all events ✅
-        - [ ] Comment on event posts
+        - [ ] Comment on event posts ✅
-    - [ ] Create events
+    - [ ] Create events ✅
-        - [ ] Give a title, description, and date of the event
+        - [ ] Give a title, description, and date of the event ✅

 ## Stretch Goals